 In addition to the requirements of section 55002 and any locally established requirements applicable to all courses, district governing boards shall ensure that:

-(a) Any portion of a course conducted through distance education includes regular effective contact between instructor and students, through group or individual meetings, orientation and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, correspondence, voice mail, e-mail, or other activities.
+- Any portion of a course conducted through distance education includes regular effective contact between instructor and students, and among students, either synchronously or asynchronously, through group or individual meetings, orientation and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, voice mail, e-mail, or other activities.
 Regular effective contact is an academic and professional matter pursuant to sections 53200 et seq.

 § 55206.
 Separate Course Approval.

 If any portion of the instruction in a new or existing course is to be provided through distance education, an addendum to the official course outline of record shall be required.
 In addition to addressing how course outcomes will be achieved in a distance education mode, the addendum shall at a minimum specify how the portion of instruction delivered via distance education meets:

 - Regular and effective contact between instructors and students and among students as referenced in title 5, section 55204(a), and

 - Requirements of the Americans with Disabilities Act (42 U.S.C. § 12100 et seq.) and section 508 of the Rehabilitation Act of 1973, as amended, (29 U.S.C. § 749d) The addendum shall be separately approved according to the district's adopted curriculum approval procedures.

 - Instructors of course sections delivered via distance education technology shall be selected by the same procedures used to determine all instructional assignments.
 Instructors shall possess the minimum qualifications for the discipline into which the course's subject matter most appropriately falls, in accordance with article 2 (commencing with section 53410) of subchapter 4 of chapter 4, and with the list of discipline definitions and requirements adopted by the Board of Governors to implement that article, as such list may be amended from time to time.